 Let us accept the veracity of these figures.
 At this rate, national income would double in about 10 years.
 To argue that still higher rates of growth are required for poverty reduction is to implicitly admit that the fruits of growth are not reaching the majority of the population.

 The Indian economy has been experiencing over a decade of jobless growth.
 This is not the Bharatiya Janata Party’s fault alone—the high growth years of the United Progressive Alliance government saw very little progress on the employment front.
-It is curious to note that the government is concerned about the economy when its own figures indicate that GDP growth is currently at 7.6%.

 Yet there are reasons to believe that the situation has worsened.
 A report by economists at HDFC Bank indicates that employment elasticity—the percentage of employment generated for every 1% change in GDP—stands at 0.15% over the period 2012-13 to 2015, lower than it has ever been.